mossgreen/blog/_posts/2015-12-11-Understanding-SQL-Server-Connection-Strings.md

 ---
 layout: post
-title: Understanding SQL Server Connection Strings
+title: understanding SQL Server connection strings
 ---

 These are my notes while using connection strings with VS 2015 and SQL Server products.